oleksandr-romashko/goit-pycore-hw-04/README.md

 Good bye!
 This code creates a basic interactive command-line assistant that responds to a limited set of commands.
 It implements a request-response loop which is a great starting point for adding more functionality in future assignments.

-Now Let’s Add a Command Parser
+Now Let's Add a Command Parser
-We’ll rewrite the code like this:
+We'll rewrite the code like this:

 python
 Copy